davidmartinrius/speech-dataset-generator/README.md

 # Next Steps

 ## Support multiple dataset types
-Generator of multiple types of dataset formats
+Generator of multiple types of datasets

 Dataset converter. for example, from LibriSpeech to Common Voice and vice versa, etc.